-Adventures are always exciting because there’s always that bit of fear, anticipation and curiosity that make the journey so deeply passionate.
+Adventures are always exciting because there’s always that bit of fear, anticipation and curiosity that make the journey exciting and unpredictable.
 In cinema, the adventure could take a lot of forms.
 It could probably vary in tone with some depicting journeys filled with fun and laughs while others could be an exploration into the outer space seeking questions beyond the comprehensibility of the human intellect.

 Without any further ado, let’s take a look at the list of top adventure movies of all time.
-Also, note that the list contains films from a wide variety of genres and isn’t restricted just conventional action adventure movies.
+Also, note that the list contains films from a wide variety of genres and isn’t restricted to just conventional action adventure movies.
 The good news is that you might be able to find some of these really good adventure movies on Netflix, Amazon Prime or Hulu.
-It would be noteworthy to mention here that the movies on this list aren’t ranked in any manner whatsoever.

 31. First Man (2018)